Valentin Conrart

-Valentin Conrart (/fr/; 1603 – 23 September 1675) was a French writer, and as a founder of the Académie française, the first occupant of seat 2.
+Valentin Conrart (/fr/; 1603 – 23 September 1675) was a French writer, and as a founder of the Académie Française, the first occupant of seat 2.

 Biography

-He was born in Paris of Calvinist parents, and was educated for business.
-However, after his father's death in 1620, he began to move in literary circles, and soon acquired a reputation, though he wrote nothing for many years.
-He was made councillor and secretary to the king; and in 1629 his house became the resort of a group who met to talk over literary subjects, and to read and mutually criticize their works.
+Conrart was born in Paris to Calvinist parents and received an education in business.
+After his father's death in 1620, he began to move in literary circles and soon acquired a reputation, though he wrote nothing for many years.
+He was made councilor-secretary to the king in 1627; in 1629, his house became a meeting place for a group of writers who met to talk over literary subjects and to read and mutually criticize their works.

-Cardinal Richelieu offered the society his protection, and in this way (1635) the Académie française was created.
-Its first meetings were held in Conrart's house.
-He was unanimously elected secretary, and discharged the duties of his post for forty-three years, till his death.
+In 1635, Cardinal Richelieu suggested that the group become a formal literary company; Conrart was subsequently appointed as secretary, and after Richelieu's endorsement of the rules Conrart drafted, King Louis XIII sanctioned the foundation of the Académie française to regulate French spelling, grammar, and literature.
+Conrart served the academy as secretary for over forty years until his death in 1675.

 Works

-The most important of Conrart's written works is his Mémoires sur l'histoire de son temps published by Louis Monmerqué in 1825.
+Very little of Conrart's written works were published during his lifetime, though his Mémoires sur l'histoire de son temps was later published by Louis Monmerqué in 1825.